Scille/parsec-cloud/docs/rfcs/1012-workspace-mountpoint-integration.md

 | **Workspace unmounted** | If the workspace crashes, or is manually unmounted by the user, no action is performed.
 The workspace should be re-mounted when the user attemps to access the workspace again from Parsec GUI. |
 | **Workspace directory removed** | If the workspace directory is manually removed by the user, no action is performed.
 The workspace should be re-mounted when the user attemps to access the workspace again from Parsec GUI. |

-In either of the previous cases, Parsec should inform the user abut the issue.
+In either of the previous cases, Parsec should inform the user about the issue.
 This could be done in a non-intrusive manner such as displaying a warning sign on top of the workspace that will display a tooltip on hover.